-One study published in the journal Neurological Sciences found that acupressure applied to a point on participants’ wrists relieved nausea during migraine attacks.
+One study published in the journal Neurological Sciences found that acupressure applied to a point on participants’ wrists during migraine attacks.
 This particular pressure point has been found to relieve other cases of nausea as well, such as nausea from chemotherapy and motion sickness.

 Another study published in the American Journal of Chinese Medicine found that acupressure relieved chronic headache pain, which is sometimes caused by migraines.
 Pressure was applied to points on participants’ faces, heads, and necks.